qmk/qmk_firmware/docs/custom_quantum_functions.md

   }
 }
 ```
 The above function will use the EEPROM config immediately after reading it, to set the default layer's RGB color.
-The "raw" value of it is converted in a usable structure based on the "union" that you created above.
+The "raw" value of it is git converted in a usable structure based on the "union" that you created above.

 ```
 uint32_t layer_state_set_user(uint32_t state) {